Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

 with lots of tools to create, parse, validate, transform, and so on for almost each programming language.

-.. note:: JSON is another alternative and support for it might be implemented one day.

 JMS transport
 ~~~~~~~~~~~~~